muppin/mastering-DevOps/Kubernetes/Notes.md

 - **Solution 3** - K8s has Replica sets and HPA feature, which supports auto scaling.
 - **Solution 4** - K8s provide Enterpise level support.

+**NOTE**
+- Container will be restarted.
+- For pod, new pod will created.

 ___________________________________________________________________________________________________________________________________________________________________________________________

 ## DAY31